micahvandegrift/fermentology/enhance process.md

 TEXT
 ---
-- at the top of the pubpub, add the following editors note (italicized): Editors note: This is a lightly edited transcript of the lecture given as part of the Fermentology webinar series.
-The talk has been enhanced and enriched with media, annotations, and links to other material by the digital publication team in order to amplify and expand the content of the talk.
+- at the top of the pubpub, add the following editors note (italicized):
+- - Editors note: This publication contains the video of the talk from the Fermentology webinar series, as well as a lightly edited transcript of the lecture.
+The transcript has been enriched with media, annotations, and links to other material by the digital publication team in order to amplify and extend the content for a reading experience.
 - edit the text/transcript to make it less talky, more read-y without changing the gist of it (this may take approx. an hour)
-- refer to the prexisting Fermentology Enhanced Talks as models
+- refer to the prexisting Fermentology "Enriched Talks" as models
 - re-read the transcript 2-3 times and make edits as you go (this can be done as you work on adding images/media)
 - add bullet-points and lists as needed for clarity
 - as you work through the text, use the discussion/comment feature in Pubpub to make notations about where media could/should be added or referenced